aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/action/action.md

 - have a `error` property.
 - have a `payload` property.

+    > The optional `payload` property **MAY** be any type of value.
+It represents the payload of the action.
+Any information about the action that is not the `type` or status of the action should be part of the payload field.

+    > By convention, if `error` is `true`, the `payload` **SHOULD** be an error object.
+This is akin to rejecting a promise with an error object.

 - have a `meta` property.

 An action **MUST NOT** include properties other than `type`, `error`, `payload`, or `meta`.